 Day 6: St. Gotthard Pass, Switzerland & Lake Como and Milan, Italy

-After leaving Zürich, pass along the Lake of Zug and Lake Lucerne (in German, “Vierwäldstattersee”, meaning “Lake of the Four Forested Settlements”), before starting the very scenic climb to the St. Gotthard Pass.
+After leaving Zürich, pass along Lakes Zug and Lucerne (in German, “Vierwäldstattersee”, meaning “Lake of the Four Forested Settlements”), before starting the very scenic climb to the St. Gotthard Pass.
 Once through the old St. Gotthard tunnel, descend through Lugano to Lake Como in Italy, where we stop for lunch on the Lake.

 Day 7: Lake Garda, Verona & Trieste, Italy

 This morning after running along the south shore of Lake Garda we arrive in Verona.
-Famous for being the setting of Shakespeare’s ‘Romeo and Juliet’, we enjoy an informative walking tour of Verona’s famous sites, followed with a cellar visit to sample some of the region’s famous Soave wines.
+Famous for being the setting of Shakespeare’s ‘Romeo and Juliet’, we enjoy an informative walking tour of Verona’s famous sites, including the first century Roman Amphitheatre in Piazza Bra.

 After lunch on board we arrive into Trieste, the Italian port, for a short tour.
 Stop at the vast Piazza Unita d’Italia, the main town square, and climb the hill to the famous Church of San Giusto, built around a medieval complex that dates backs to the 13th century.
 You will have the opportunity to go inside the church for a close-up view of the splendid Byzantine-style architecture enriched with precious mosaics.